Accessorial Charge Scoring: Implementation Guide

 Pipeline Architecture & Stage Boundaries

-Strict stage isolation prevents logic bleed and ensures idempotent execution.
-The scoring stage begins only after raw EDI 210 segments, carrier portal JSON, or OCR-extracted PDFs have been normalized into a canonical schema.
-It ends immediately before dispute routing or payment reconciliation.
+Strict stage isolation prevents logic bleed and keeps execution idempotent.
+The scoring stage begins only after accessorial records have been normalized into the canonical schema below, and it ends immediately before dispute routing or payment reconciliation.
+It does not parse documents, synchronize carrier master data, or open dispute tickets — those concerns belong to neighbouring stages.

-Inbound Contract: Normalized accessorial records with validated types, standardized units, and enriched lane metadata.
-Outbound Contract: Scored payload containing confidence_score (0.0–1.0), routing_flag (APPROVE, REVIEW, QUARANTINE), and a structured score_breakdown detailing rule application.
+Inbound contract: normalized accessorial records with validated types, standardized units, enriched lane metadata, and a bound contract_id.
+Outbound contract: a scored payload carrying confidence_score (0.0–1.0), routing_flag (APPROVE, REVIEW, QUARANTINE), and a structured score_breakdown that records every rule that fired.

 Data Contract & Schema Enforcement

 The scoring engine expects a rigidly typed accessorial payload.
-Schema validation must occur at the pipeline boundary using declarative frameworks such as Great Expectations or Pydantic.
-Records violating type constraints, missing mandatory fields, or containing negative monetary values are quarantined before scoring execution.
+Schema validation runs at the pipeline boundary using Pydantic.
+Records that violate type constraints, omit mandatory fields, or carry negative monetary values are quarantined before scoring executes, so the engine itself only ever sees well-formed input.

 {